gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 ### 9.1 Transfer learning
 - If your data size is small, just retrain the last layer; if your data size is large, you can retrain last two or three or all layers
 - Task A and task B share the same low level features, so transfer learning works
+- You can preprocess the input images with frozen layer and save them to disk.
+- **Data augmentation methods**
+   - Mirroring
+   - Random cropping
+   - Color shifting: PCA
 ### 9.2 Multi-task learning
 - A set of tasks share the same low level features
 ### 9.3 End-to-end learning